SAR image processing#

 If you don’t see the Copernicus 30m Global DEM as an option, try closing and re-starting SNAP.

-When the process has finished (this will probably take some time!), open the terrain-corrected VH \(\sigma^0\) - it should look quite a bit different than what we’ve been seeing:
+When the process has finished (this will probably take some time!), open the terrain-corrected VH \(\sigma^0\) - it should look quite a bit different than what we’ve seen previously:

 convert to dB#